 Many members of the general public either outright oppose GMOs or mistrust them, and believe that Monsanto is an evil corporation up to no good.
 How did we get to this point?
 The internet information glut is growing faster than our critical thinking skills.
 The uncertainty and confusion this glut causes is ripe for exploitation.
 The truth is, most of what's hated about Monsanto is based in myths and misinformation perpetuated by parties with financial motives.
 But I'm not Monsanto cheerleader.
 To me, technology and innovation is so much bigger than Monsanto.
 It's about agriculture, the Earth, and social justice.

--That lobbying and protesting against GM and other agricultural technologies is a way to stick it to Monsanto and big agribusiness.
-Most people don't realize that the anti-GMO lobby actually helps large corporations like Monsanto, with the current overly stringent, largely unscientific regulatory framework making it prohibitively expensive and difficult for smaller players to get products from research to market.
+That lobbying and protesting against GM and other agricultural technologies is a way to stick it to Monsanto and big agribusiness.
+Most people don't realise that the anti-GMO lobby actually helps large corporations like Monsanto, with the current overly stringent, largely unscientific regulatory framework making it prohibitively expensive and difficult for smaller players to get products from research to market.

 You're critical of the organic food industry's "fact-scarce messaging."
 Can you give an example?
 One of the most common beliefs about organic farming is that it doesn't use chemical pesticides.
 This is false—organic farming does use pesticides, albeit different ones than used in conventional.
 Most of these are naturally derived rather than synthetic, but this has no bearing on toxicity.
 The organic industry also markets its products, rather vaguely, as better for the environment, farmers, and health, and as more natural.
 Much of their misleading messaging is intentional, and successfully influences consumer perceptions and purchasing behavior.